 - Issue types and request types

-- Workflows and workflows schemas
+- Workflows and workflow schemas

-- System, custom screen fields and issue type screen scheme
+- System, custom screen fields, and issue type screen scheme

 - Components and component lead default assignee